 The programme director is Grzegorz Jankowicz – philosopher of literature, critic and translator.
 He works for the Centre for Advanced Studies in the Humanities at the Jagiellonian University, and he is also the cultural edito of the "Tygodnik Powszechny” weekly.
 He is the director of literary programmes of the Tygodnik Powszechny Foundation, and juror of the Silesius Wrocław Poetry Award.
 Together with Anna Kałuża, he coordinates the Silesius Poetry Workshop.
 His recent publications include “Why Art?
 Conversations with Authors” (Kraków 2013) and “Cmono.
 Conversations with Authors” (Kraków 2013).
 In 2014, the publishing house of Polish Theatre in Wrocław released his book “Gombrowicz – Loading.
 An Essay on Forms of Life”.

-Urszula Chwalba is the manager of the Conrad Festival and manager of the Department of Literature at the Kraków Festival Office.
+Urszula Chwalba is the Executive Director of the Conrad Festival and manager of the Department of Literature at the Kraków Festival Office.
 She has been a cultural leader for many years, initiating and coordinating projects promoting reading.
 She is the founder of many literary events in the city, and she coordinates the Kraków UNESCO City of Literature programme.